-GAWR: Gross Axle Weight Rating is the maximum permissible weight for an axle.

-GCWR: Gross Combination Weight Rating is the value specified by the manufacturer of the vehicle as the maximum allowable loaded weight of this motorhome and any towed trailer or towed vehicle.

-- GVWR: Gross Vehicle Weight Rating is the maximum permissible weight of this fully loaded motorhome.
+- GAWR: Gross Axle Weight Rating is the maximum permissible weight for an axle. - GCWR: Gross Combination Weight Rating is the value specified by the manufacturer of the vehicle as the maximum allowable loaded weight of this motorhome and any towed trailer or towed vehicle. - GVWR: Gross Vehicle Weight Rating is the maximum permissible weight of this fully loaded motorhome.
 The GVWR is equal to or greater than the sum of the Unloaded Vehicle Weight plus the Cargo Carrying Capacity. - UVW: Unloaded Vehicle Weight is the weight of this motorhome as built at the factory with full fuel, engine oil, and coolants.
-The UVW does not include cargo, fresh water, Propane gas, or dealer installed accessories. - ccc: Cargo Carrying Capacity is equal to GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater), full Propane-Gas weight and SCWR. - GVW: Gross Vehicle Weight is the weight of the unit with all items and supplies that are loaded into the unit at any point in time. - SCWR: Sleeping Capacity Weight Rating is the manufacturer's designated number of sleeping positions multiplied by 154 pounds (70 kilograms).
-NOTE: The sales literature may give approximates or standards.
+The UVW does not include cargo, fresh water, propane gas, or dealer installed accessories. - CCC Cargo Carrying Capacity is equal to GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater), full propane-gas weight and SCWR. - GVW: Gross Vehicle Weight is the weight of the unit with all items and supplies that are loaded into the unit at any point in time. - SCWR: Sleeping Capacity Weight Rating is the manufacturer's designated number of sleeping positions multiplied by 154 pounds (70 kilograms). - NOTE: The sales literature may give approximates or standards.
 Each individual unit may weigh differently based on the factory and/or dealer options added.
 To assure the accuracy of your weights be sure the unit is always level during weighing.
 The unit has been built to comply with the component suppliers recommended limits and give you a realistic CCC.
+When loading the unit, distribute the items so that not all of the weight is added to one area of the unit.
+If you have questions as to what the weight of the unit is after it has been loaded, take the unit to a drive-on scale or use individual wheel scales and verify that the weights are within the limits of those specified for the unit.
+When weighing the unit, follow these instructions.
+Failure to follow these instructions may give an erroneous weight reading.